GhayathAlobaidi/AWS-CLI/README.md

 Note:
 - Please remember to always secure and never share your EC2's private key and the user's credentials.
-- In this example, all public IP addresses were temporarly allowed into the EC2 on port 22 to use the SSH protocol for test and learning purposes only.
+- In this example, all public IP addresses were temporarly allowed into the EC2 instance on port 22 to use the SSH protocol for test and learning purposes only.
 Please make sure to secure access to your EC2 by setting up the appropriate firewall rules.
 - AWS charges users based on the amount of compute, storage and data transfer out (not in).
 This example uses the EC2 instance (t2.micro) family that comes with an attached 8gb SSD EBS volume.
 Both are covered under the AWS 1-year free tier model.
 Every user's setup is different.
-Thus depending on your personal AWS setup, please remember to disable or terminate any running EC instantces/EBS volumes as it can incur charges on your account.
+Thus depending on your personal AWS setup, please remember to disable or terminate any running EC instances/EBS volumes as it can incur charges within your account.

 ### 1. Launch Amazon Linux 2 AMI